pvaladez/petervaladez.com/content/posts/my-journey-into-the-gatsbyverse.md

   will navigate to.
 So when you click on a link to a new page, the resources are probably already downloaded and cached.
 - Automatic Route based code splitting!
 Don't have to download all the js at once
-- Can take advantage of awesome NodeJS frameworks... web code isn't just for browsers anymore
+- Can take advantage of awesome Node.js frameworks... web code isn't just for browsers anymore
   - [ElectronJS](https://www.electronjs.org/) for Windows/MacOS/Linux desktop apps!
   - They have already made a [Gatsby desktop app w/ Electron!](https://github.com/gatsbyjs/desktop)
   - [Capacitor](https://capacitorjs.com/) for iOS & Android apps with native functionality!